Measurements of Cosmic Proton Flux through Neutron Monitors Using Deep Networks and Imputation Techniques in the AMS-02 Era: Results

+where $F_{\text{pred}}(t)$ is the flux predicted by the model, $F_{\text{AMS}}(t)$ is that measured by AMS, and $\sigma_{\text{AMS}}(t)$ is the uncertainty of AMS measurement.
 The maximum value of $\epsilon$ over all selected time points is adopted as the representative relative error for each rigidity bin.
-The plotted uncertainties are then obtained by multiplying the calculated fluxes by this maximum relative error.
+The plotted uncertainties are then obtained by multiplying the calculated flux by this maximum relative error.
 This method provides a conservative estimation of the model deviation, considering only discrepancies that exceed the experimental uncertainties.
-We selected this method to estimate the error because it provides a more reliable upper limit on the model's calculation error.
+We select this method to estimate the error because it provides a more reliable upper limit on the model's calculation error.

-Finally, the total error is defined as the maximum value from three sources: AMS measurement errors, model errors (pre-2019) , and model errors (post-2019).
-Since the rigidity bins of the AMS daily and BR data do not align, the post-2019 model errors are estimated by interpolating the BR-derived errors to match the rigidity bins of the daily AMS data.
+Finally, the total error is defined as the maximum value from three sources: AMS measurement errors, model errors (pre-2019), and model errors (post-2019).
+Since the rigidity bins of the AMS daily and BR measurements do not align, the post-2019 model errors are estimated by interpolating the BR-derived errors to match the rigidity bins of the daily AMS measurements.
 The estimation is shown as the green line in Figure~\ref{fig:errors}, while the black dashed line represents the maximum error from the three sources.
 This approach provides a conservative estimate of the uncertainties by defining an upper bound based on the largest value among the three error sources.